sampo835/MEAN-Tavaralog/README.md

 Overall progress: 80%

+Problems:

+- When loaning item the choose location doesnt work properly.

 How to run the program:

 - Download files, open root folder in visual studio code, install mongoDB.